resourcepool/training-java/README.md

 ### 4.5.
 Embracing Spring Framework

 #### 4.5.1.
 Spring
 Enable the use of Spring to manage your objects's lifecycle, and transactions.
+You will use the XML declaration (applicationContext.xml) instead of programmative Java Configuration.
 Important: Be careful to use slf4j bridges to display spring logs.
 Do not forget to setup your logback configuration.
 Replace your connection pool by a real datasource configured in the spring context.
 Which problems did you encounter?
 Study and note all the possible ways of solving the dependency injection issue in servlets.